In sintesi

-What is Experience on the web?
+What is Experience in Google E-E-A-T?

 For example, if you're looking for information on how to fill out your tax returns correctly, that's probably a situation where you want to see content produced by an expert in the field of accounting.
 But if you're looking for tax preparation software reviews, you might be looking for different information—maybe it's a forum discussion from people with experience with different services.

-An Update to Google Search Rate Guidelines
+An Update to Google Search Rater Guidelines

 These are not fundamentally new ideas.
 And Google is not abandoning the fundamental principle that Search seeks to surface reliable information, especially on topics where information quality is critically important.
 Rather, Google hopes these updates better capture the nuances of how people look for information and the diversity of quality information worldwide.